EBR students return to full-time, in-person classes

 While Smith acknowledged that some parents are still concerned about sending their children to a campus with other children during a health crisis, he also explained why parish education leaders are promoting the reopening.

 "We know virtual learning is not the best for every child," Smith said.
-He went on to say that virtual learning often poses challenges for certain English Second Language students and for students with special needs.
+He went on to say that virtual learning often poses challenges for certain English Language Learner (ESL) students and for students with special needs.

-For this reason, he and his colleagues opted on allowing students to return to classes on campus full-time, as long as campuses are thoroughly sanitized and students are taught to follow the CDC's COVID-related guidelines.
+This was one of the many reasons he and his colleagues opted on allowing students to return to in-person classes on a full-time basis, with the condition that campuses remain thoroughly sanitized and faculty teach students to follow all CDC COVID-related guidelines.

 Click here for more information on East Baton Rouge Parish Schools.